matloff/fasteR/README.md

 > mgd <- function(x,d) return(mean(x[x > d]))
 ```

-But it's not needed, because in any function, R will return the last
+But it's not needed here, because in any function, R will return the
-value computed, in this case the requested mean.
+last value computed, in this case the requested mean.

 And we can save the function for later use, by using R's **save**